Understanding Loan EMI

 The EMI Formula Explained

-The mathematical formula used to calculate EMI is:
+The mathematical formula used by banks and financial institutions worldwide to calculate EMI is:

 EMI = [P × R × (1+R)^N]/[(1+R)^N-1]